bhochhi/think-guide/README.md

 This time, its different.
 Its not same as last year, where I think of resolution, continue to work up on for few months, achieved some results and done.
 This time, its not yearly resolution, its a journey I am going to make, not the destiny.
 I believe this is the meaning for my life.

 The goal of my life is to be happy, that's it and its that simple.
-However this goal for me is not my destiny that will be achieved at the end.
+However this goal is not my destiny that will be achieved at the end.
 My goal is ongoing along with my action.
-I get to enjoy my goal along with my journey.
+I achieve my goal along with my journey.
 This is a persuit of happiness.
 This is what I realized and which is this simple but took me big chunck of my adult life.

-Anyway, there is noting to regrate .
+Anyway, there is noting to regret.
+All I can do is keep connecting the dots, learn from the mistakes and keep move onto right direction.
+Now the final question is what is the right direction?
+Good, I think I figured this out too.
+Followings are actions and state of mind that makes my happy journey.

+* Read everyday
+* Write everyday
+* Take a problem as learning opportunity
+* Sorround yourself with wise people
+* Take care of your family

+The list may grow but I don't want to think much on what are missing, I want to focus on what I know and put that into action.
+I am really thankful for the family I have, for the friends supporting me and for the mentors believing on me.
+These are the people so inspire me everyday and I am so lucky they are always around me.

+Happy new year 2016, everyone!!